flybywiresim/discord-bot/.github/CONTRIBUTING.md

 ### Inviting the Bot to Your Server

 1. Create a Discord server where you can test your bot
-2. On the [applications page](https://discord.com/developers/applications), select your application, navigate to the `OAuth2` tab.
+2. On the [applications page](https://discord.com/developers/applications), select your application and navigate to the `OAuth2` tab.
 Then select `bot` under the `scopes` section
 3. Tick `Administrator` under the `Bot Permissions` section
 4. Click the `Copy` button and paste it into your browser of choice, invite it to your test server.